 Therefore first and foremost it’s important to set a realistic goal and then to break this goal into smaller milestones, monthly, weekly and daily goals.

-Use the printable Slay Your Goals Planner that walks you step by step through the process.
+Use the printable Go For Your Dreams Planner that walks you step by step through the process.

-What could the milestones be that get you from where you are today to where you wanna be 1 year from now?
+What could the milestones be that gets you from where you are today to where you wanna be 1 year from now?

 Try to start at the end in mind and reverse engineer the process.